CMAP-REPOS/cmapplot/README.md

 To install on macOS, users must install [XQuartz](https://www.xquartz.org) before cmapplot can be loaded.
-(This can be easily accomplished via the [Homebrew](https://brew.sh) package manager with the command `brew cask install xquartz`.)
+(This can be easily accomplished via the [Homebrew](https://brew.sh) package manager with the command `brew install --cask xquartz`.)

 **A note about fonts**: The cmapplot package works best when installed on a computer with the Whitney family of fonts installed (specifically